dfigueroag/cse15l-lab-reports/index.md

 ### **Remotely Connecting**

-On a mac, open Terminal and insert $ ssh cs15lsp22zz@ieng6.ucsd.edu but with the zz replaced by the letters in your specific account.
+On a mac, open Terminal and insert ```$ ssh cs15lsp22zz@ieng6```.ucsd.edu but with the zz replaced by the letters in your specific account.
 You will get a message asking about continuing to connect, make sure to say yes.
 Afterwards, give the password you have already established.
 Once this is done, you will have a screen that looks like the following:

 ![Image](RemotelyConnecting.png)

 ### **Trying Some Commands**

 You can run multiple commands from here.
-Some interesting ones are ***cd ~***, ***ls -lat***, ***ls < directory>***.
+Some interesting ones are ```cd ~```, ```ls -lat```, ```ls <directory>```.
 Here's a screen shot of my screen after running a few of these:

 ![Image](SampleCommands.png)

 ### **Moving Files with scp**

-We can transfer files to and from the server using the ***scp*** command.
+We can transfer files to and from the server using the ```scp``` command.
 To do so, first create a file you would like to transfer.
-Afterwards, run ***scp WhereAmI.java cs15lsp22zz@ieng6.ucsd.edu:~/*** on your own client, with the file you created instead of ***WhereAmI***.
+Afterwards, run ```scp WhereAmI.java cs15lsp22zz@ieng6.ucsd.edu:~/``` on your own client, with the file you created instead of ```WhereAmI```.
 Finally, you should be prompted for a password.
-Now if you log into the ieng6 with the ***ssh*** and use the ***ls*** command, the file should be visible.
+Now if you log into the ieng6 with the ```ssh``` and use the ```ls``` command, the file should be visible.
 Once you succeed, it should look like this:

 ![Image](Transfer.png)

 ### **Setting an SSH Key**

-In order to create a key, run the ***$ ssh-keygen*** command.
+In order to create a key, run the ```$ ssh-keygen``` command.
 Make sure not to add a passphrase.
 Once all the text is printed out, you should get a strange series of characters that represent the key.
 Now, you need to copy the key into the server.
-To do this, log in using the ***$ ssh cs15lsp22zz@ieng6.ucsd.edu*** command, make sure to replace the zz with your ID.
-Then, once logged in, use ***$ mkdir .ssh*** to copy it over.
+To do this, log in using the ```$ ssh cs15lsp22zz@ieng6.ucsd.edu``` command, make sure to replace the zz with your ID.
+Then, once logged in, use ```$ mkdir.ssh``` to copy it over.
 Finally, if you log out and log in again it should look something like this:

 ![Image](Key.png)